TIY-Rails-1507/haiku/README.md

 * Must keep at least one of the lines from the version you pulled down

 #### Info on how to merge
+Follow the prompts, shout if you get stuck...